This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Does this lazy cobbler recipe work with other fruit as well?

 Yes, any stone fruit will work really well in this recipe.
-Berries are also a great idea if you have those on hand.
+Berries (such as raspberries) are also a great idea if you have them on hand.
 Use the same quantity no matter the fruit that’s chosen.

 YouTube video